Updated on January 9, 2024

 Negative Consequences If You Don’t Pay Your Parking Tickets

-However, even in locations that don’t issue warrants, failing to pay your parking tickets can have a substantial impact on both your financial health and your ability to drive.
-Read the following sections of this guide to learn about the penalties you may face if you don’t remit payment on time.
+In some locations, a judge can issue a bench warrant for your arrest if you don’t pay a ticket or appear at your scheduled court date.
+Even in locations that do not issue warrants, failing to pay your parking tickets can have a substantial impact on both your financial health and your ability to drive.
+Read the following sections of this guide to learn about the penalties you may face if you do not remit payment on time.

 Fines